mikaelkindborg/VimanaCode/README.md

     ((N) =>
       N 0 EQ (1) (N 1 - FACT N *) IFELSE)
-    FACT DEF
+    : FACT DEF

     ((L N) =>
-      N 0 EQ NOT (L DO  L N 1 - TIMESDO) IFTRUE) TIMESDO DEF
+      N 0 EQ NOT (L DO  L N 1 - TIMESDO) IFTRUE)
+    : TIMESDO DEF

     (20 FACT DROP) 10000000 TIMESDO

+The symbol ":" means "quote" (it is a function just like "*", "-", and "EQ").
+It is used to prevent the function symbol being evaluated (which is a problem in case you wish to redefine it, thus the convention of using ":" is used in function definitions).

 Lower-case would also be possible (note that symbols are case-sensitive):

     ((n) =>
       n 0 eq (1) (n 1 - fact n *) ifelse)
-    fact def
+    : fact def

     ((l n) =>
-      n 0 eq not (l do  l n 1 - timesdo) iftrue) timesdo def
+      n 0 eq not (l do  l n 1 - timesdo) iftrue)
+    : timesdo def

     (20 fact drop) 10000000 timesdo

 Forth-inspired version:

     (DUP 1 EQ (DROP 1) (DUP 1 - FACT *) IFELSE)
-    FACT DEF
+    : FACT DEF

-    (DUP 0 EQ (DROP DROP) (SWAP DUP DO SWAP 1 - TIMESDO) IFELSE) TIMESDO DEF
+    (DUP 0 EQ (DROP DROP) (SWAP DUP DO SWAP 1 - TIMESDO) IFELSE) : TIMESDO DEF

     (20 FACT DROP) 10000000 TIMESDO

 The arrow symbol "=>" is also a function that binds one or more items on the stack to local variables.
 It is like any other function, and is not a "reserved word" or part of any special syntax.
 It could be named anything.
 (In a sense it is like a reserved symbol, but you get the idea.)
+"QUOTE" is a synonym for ":".

 Virtually everything happens at runtime.
 Very litte is done during parsing (only setting the basic types of objects).
 There is no compile step.